rubensauchelli/platform-template/documentation/CONTRIBUTING.md

 ## How Can I Contribute?

-There are many ways you can contribute to the SCR Extraction Tool:
+There are many ways you can contribute to the Omniflo Platform:

 1. **Report Bugs**: If you find a bug, please create an issue using the bug report template.
 2. **Suggest Enhancements**: Have an idea for a new feature?
 Submit a feature request.